system-zero/system-zero/README.md

 that can be used as it is, or as a foundation to extent it with specific functionality.

-Here we assume a bootstrapped system from nothing but a seed, but as this is a quite complicated research by its own, it is out of scope for us at least for now, though it is a prerequisitie in reality.
+Here we assume a bootstrapped system from nothing but a seed, but as this is a quite complicated research by its own, it is out of scope at least for now, though it is a prerequisitie in reality, as such it should be considered a missing ring in the chain.

-We are developing in a Linux system, with C as our programming language, and so we are awaiting a C compiler, a libc, a linker and the make utility and probably coreutils (we would like to record which ones), for building the first zero bits.
+We are developing in a Linux system, with C as our programming language, and so we are awaiting a C compiler, a libc, a linker, the make utility and probably a couple of coreutils (we would like to record which ones), for building the first zero bits.

 It is crucial to record this whole path to completion, for educational purposes,